addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ...
 ```

 Similar to model attributes, it's also quite straight-forward to test attributes in collections.
-Here we have a spec that ensures the collection.url (i.e the url reference to the collection's location on the server) is what we expect it to be:
+Here we have a spec that ensures the collection url (i.e., the url reference to the collection's location on the server) is what we expect it to be:

 ```javascript
 it('Can have a url property to define the basic url structure for all contained models.', function() {